-K Space Contemporary is a 501(c)3, non-profit
+About K Space Contemporary

 K Space Contemporary is the oldest alternative art space in the Coastal Bend region.
-A primary goal of the organization is to exhibit emerging and mid-career artists.
+The primary goal of the organization is to exhibit emerging and mid-career artists.
 K Space provides a forum for under-represented artists whose works are experimental, non-commercial, or difficult to exhibit due to unusual installation requirements or site-specific ideas.

 K Space Contemporary was established by key members of K Space Art Studios, a cooperative art studio formed in 1995.
-The “K” in our name refers to the building’s historic roots as the Kress Five & Dime store built in 1917.
+The “K” in our name refers to the building’s historic roots as the Kress Five & Dime store built-in 1917.
 From it’s inception in 2001 to early 2007, the non-profit organization operated out of a 700 square foot gallery located within K Space Art Studios on the third floor of the building now known as the Hot Spot.

 In 2006, K Space Contemporary reorganized its board of directors and began plans to open a more accessible and visible community-based facility.
-With the assistance of the Clower Company, K Space board members renovated the street-level space – adding offices, storage space and a gift shop.
-The new venue, K Space Contemporary, opened October 13, 2007 with the first annual Third Coast National exhibition.
+With the assistance of the Clower Company, K Space board members renovated the street-level space – adding offices, storage space, and a gift shop.
+The new venue, K Space Contemporary, opened October 13, 2007, with the first annual Third Coast National exhibition.

 This dream came to fruition when the Schaudies discovered the old Kress building in downtown Corpus Christi as a potential studio space.
 One important ingredient was finding a property owner who was agreeable to renting to a bunch of crazy artists, and they found that in landlords, Tim and Dottie Clower.
 K Space Art Studios, named for the Kress building in which it is located, was born in November of 1995.